 This consequence of working out can bring a level of pain that would make it less conducive to work out again, but lowering it can help you maintain a good level of momentum.
 Potassium is also important in lowering blood pressure, which in turn can help minimize the risks of strokes, heart problems and atherosclerosis.

-3. Prevent Muscle Cramps – Perhaps the most familiar benefit of potassium is how it helps prevent muscle cramping, which can occur during strenuous exercise and really disrupt the momentum you’ve got building up.
+3. Prevent Muscle Cramps – Perhaps the most familiar benefit of eating bananas is their high level of potassium.
+It helps prevent muscle cramping, which can occur during strenuous exercise and really disrupts the momentum you’ve got building up.
 The banana’s high potassium content promotes proper muscle contraction and extension, preventing cramping.

 6. Anti- Inflammatory Nutrient – As noted above, the calorie count of a banana is counterbalanced by a wealth of nutrients, including magnesium, iron, Vitamin C, copper, and Vitamin B6, all of which are instrumental in helping build muscle.
 Vitamin B6 is in good supply in a banana, with each banana typically delivering about 34% of the RDA of the vitamin.
 This anti-inflammatory nutrient can help stave off cardiovascular disease, obesity, and type 2 diabetes.
 It’s worth noting that B6 also helps the body produce more of the white blood cells that keep it from getting infected.

 7. Great Energy Supply – Carbohydrates are always a plus when considering a fruit, and bananas – yellow, ripe ones in particular – have a good amount to offer.
 The natural sugar in fruits in general and bananas in particular can help us maintain a good energy supply.
 Like other fruits, bananas bring fructose, glucose and sucrose to the table.
-This is one reason why bananas are often cited as part of a healthy breakfast, because they can help top up the body’s glycogen levels and that’s always a good early step.
+This is one reason why bananas are a healthy breakfast choice.
+They can help top up the body’s glycogen levels, and that’s always a good early step.

-8. Workout Supplement – It’s worth noting that while bananas are a great source for vitamins, minerals, and fiber, they’re not a great source for protein, which means you can pair them up with a food that is.
+8. Workout Supplement – It’s worth noting that while bananas are a great source of vitamins, minerals, and fiber, they’re not the best source of protein, which means you can pair them up with a food that is.
 However, the glycogen and carbs that bananas have to offer are also appreciated by the body both before and after a workout.
 Before a workout you’ll want to have enough energy on hand to accomplish everything you want to, and afterwards is when the body’s glycogen stores tend to be burned through thanks to the rigors of exercise.
 Eat about 1g of carbs per 1kg of body weight within half an hour after your workout finishes.